gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 _Automation helps eliminate repetitive manual work, yields repeatable processes, and creates reliable systems._

+### !callout-caution
+## Automation and Tooling Require People

+Before we discuss automation further, we wanted to address the elephant in the room: automation and tooling does **not** replace people. <br><br>

+“Tools can only _hope_ to support skills, culture, and flow, and _at best_ encourage them. **They cannot replace them.** As Patrick Debois, godfather of the DevOps movement, has often state, _’DevOps is a human problem.’”
+[Sooner Safer Happier: Antipatterns and Patterns for Business Agility](https://soonersaferhappier.com/purchase/)

+### !end-callout

 Automation promotes a system benefiting all functional components of a team, not just developers- the ability to build, test, deploy and provision automation is necessary.
 Teams new to DevSecOps should run all code changes through a gauntlet of automated tests as part of their practice.

 Why is this important?